Visitor Frequently Asked Questions

 When are the services?

-We have two services are at 9:00 and 11:00 a.m.
-In the Summer we have one service only at 10:00 am.
-Please see our website home page for an updated schedule or call the office.
+Our services are on Sunday mornings, and the number and times change during the year.
+Please see our website Home page for an updated schedule or call the office.
 During good weather, we hold our services in the beautiful outdoor amphitheater.
 In inclement weather, the services are held in Founders’ Hall.

 What should I wear?